 - Ginger root.
 Always use fresh ginger.
 It adds a touch of zing that can’t be beat!

 - Garlic cloves.
 For a rich and aromatic flavor.
+Please use fresh garlic as the dried kind just does not compare.

 - Black pepper.
 This will intensify the warmth in the sauce.